 For your blog posts to truly deliver value, you’ve got to make them practical.
 Remember that your readers are tired of reading generic blog posts.
 They want something useful and relevant – a post that will not only answer their questions, but nudge and inspire them to implement what they read.

 Your blog post has to be high-quality (I can’t say that enough).
-According to Social Media Examiner’s report, over half of all marketers agree that unique and useful content is the most vital type of content, which is much more effective than most visual content.increases your search traffic, community engagement levels, and leads.
+According to Social Media Examiner’s report, over half of all marketers agree that unique and useful content is the most vital type of content.increases your search traffic, community engagement levels and leads.

-In writing your blog posts, adopt a plan, or written strategy, and use it consistently – similar to way you would go about writing a full-length book.
+In writing your blog posts, adopt a plan, a written strategy and use it consistently – similar to the way that you would go about writing a full-length book.

 Start with a strong introduction: Book authors understand that the preface, foreword and introduction are important pages that can’t be ignored.
 The same is true for blog posts, so learn to make your introductions stronger.

-The conclusion is equally essential as it wraps up the idea you introduced at the beginning of the post.
+The conclusion is equally essential, as it wraps up the idea that you introduced at the beginning of the post.
 Together, the introduction and conclusion form the ends of the bridge that propel your reader from Point A to Point B.

 Here are few things a good introduction should do: